madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-workfront-terminology.md

 ---
-title: Customize User Interface Terminology
+title: Customize terminology with layout templates
 description: Learn how to use a layout template to customize terminology seen in the user interface for tasks, projects, and other items.
 feature: System Setup and Administration
 team: Technical Marketing